LanternMC/Dimord/README.md

 ## License

-Lantern is licensed under the [MIT license].
+Dimord is licensed under the [MIT license].

 ### Contribution